Iron to Gold: Plot

 As described in a film magazine, rough, big-hearted miner Tom Curtis (Farnum) discovers that his partner George Kirby (Conklin) has been robbing him and shoots him in a fight.
 Tom then escapes to the mountains and becomes an outlaw to avoid any unmerited prison sentence.
 Later Anne Kirby (Marsh) and her husband Tom go west to look over the mine.
 Two outlaws attack them during the ride, and Anne is carried off to a cabin in the mountains.
 While the two outlaws fight over the possession of Anne, Tom arrives on the scene and drives them both away.
-He is about to accompany her back to safety when he learns that she is the wife of his former partner George Kirby, who had robbed him of his share in a valuable claim.
+He is about to accompany her back to safety when he learns that she is married to his former partner George Kirby, who had robbed him of his share in a valuable claim.
 One of the bandits waylays them and, after knocking out Tom, rides off with Anne.
 Tom shoots him but is himself severely injured.
 Anne nurses him in the cabin for a week where her husband George and the Sheriff (Belmore) find her, but Tom escapes.
 Tom then decides to give himself up.
 Anne, having learned the truth about her husband, leaves him.
 George hires a New York City gunman to kill Tom, but when George attempts to kill the gunman, the gunman kills him instead.
 Anne returns to her home in the east after making Tom her partner in the mining interests, and there is every reason to believe that he will soon be her partner in life, too.